-- State-level ethanol production data are available from SEDS (https://www.eia.gov/state/seds/) (as shown in Appendix F [Table F-10]. - Fuel ethanol production data, including denaturant, in thousand barrels are available for years 1960- 2018 (EIA 2018). - The EPA checked the difference between SEDS national production and the reported production in the national Inventory and found small differences-at most a 1.8% difference in 2017-further confirming this is a good source of state-level production. - The calculated 2018 percentage of national production by state was used for 2019 values. - Calculated the percentage of national production by state for 1990-2018. - Calculated the state-level emissions by multiplying national emissions by percentage production by state. - Example: 2019 California Emissions - 2018 California production value is 5,242 thousand barrels. - National production for 2018 is 383,128 thousand barrels. - California produced 1.4% of the national production in 2018, and this value is used for 2019. - Calculate 2019 California emissions as national emissions percentage of national production (6.4 Gg CH4 1.4% = 0.09 Gg CH4).
+- State-level ethanol production data are available from EIA's State Energy Data System (SEDS) (EIA 2023c) (as shown in Appendix F, Table F-11). - Fuel ethanol production data, including denaturant, in thousand barrels are available for 1960-2021 (EIA 2023c). - EPA checked the difference between SEDS national production and the reported production in the national Inventory and found small differences-on average, a 0.9% difference for the time series further confirming SEDS is a good source of state-level production. - Typically, the most recent year of data is used as a surrogate for the last year of available production data.
+For example, during the 1990-2020 Inventory by State, 2019 production values were used for 2020.
+This is due to the timing of when production data are released versus to publication of the Inventory by State.
+However, EPA determined 2020 would not be representative of normal production due to the COVID-19 pandemic affecting national production, and therefore used 2019 values. - Calculated the percentage of national production by state for every year, using the production data noted above. - Calculated the state-level emissions by multiplying national emissions by percentage production by state. - Example: 2021 California emissions - 2021 California production value is 2,293 thousand barrels. - National production for 2021 is 375,517 thousand barrels. - California produced 1.2% of the national production in 2021. - \circ Calculate 2021 California emissions as national emissions × percentage of national production (5.9 Gg CH4 × 0.6% = 0.04 Gg CH4).